Harmonised excise duties

 If you are liable to pay excise duties as part of your commercial activities, you can submit an application to the Finnish Tax Administration for authorisation as an authorised warehouse keeper, a registered consignee, a registered consignor or a tax representative in distant sales.

 A temporary registered consignee is a natural or legal person that, as part of their business, may receive a specific number of products subject to excise duty from a specific consignor during a specific period from another Member State or from a place of importation located in Finland under the duty suspension arrangement.
-You can register as a temporary registered consignee in the electronic excise duty declaration service.
+You can register as a temporary registered consignee and pay excise duties in the electronic excise duty declaration service.